petterroea/docker-idrac-m1000e/README.md

 ## About

-Allows access to the iDRAC 6 console without installing Java or messing with Java Web Start.
+Allows access access to the virtual console of any blade in a M1000e chassis without installing Java or messing with Java Web Start.
 Java is only run inside of the container and access is provided via web interface or directly with VNC.

 Container is based on [baseimage-gui](https://github.com/jlesage/docker-baseimage-gui) by [jlesage](https://github.com/jlesage)